danieletie/rockpaperscissors/README.md

 # rockpaperscissors
-TOP Priject: Rock Paper Scissors
+TOP Project: Rock Paper Scissors

 Purpose of this project is to display some functional knowledge of JS functions(pun intended)